sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-1265] - Ability to capture "External ID" for Savings account
  - [MIFOSX-1315] - Global search should search for saving account number and external id fields
  - [MIFOSX-1395] - Add Loan/Savings Product Short Name in ClientAccounts Response
- - [MIFOSX-1397] - Added Submitted date on loan transaction and saving transaction
+ - [MIFOSX-1397] - Added Submitted date on loan cashTransaction and saving cashTransaction
  - [MIFOSX-1400] - User should be able to modify client submission date
  - [MIFOSX-1415] - Modify loan and Add Accrual Transactions batch job to capture last accrued date
  - [MIFOSX-1468] - Add a "joining date" field for staff